avneesh0612/hashnode-blogs/cktmro82r01l6z7s18fk3046c.md

 ### What is Open Source?

 Open source is a commonly used term for the code which is publically accessible and people can see, edit, and share the data.
-In open source projects, developers from all around the world can contribute to the project and make it better.
+In open-source projects, developers from all around the world can contribute to the project and make it better.

 ### Benefits of Open Source

 - Lower cost
 - Higher quality software and code
-- Scalable
 - Secure as code is public
 - Flexible
 - Faster development